onkcharkupalli1051/onkcharkupalli1051/README.md

 - 👋 Hi, I’m @onkcharkupalli1051
 - 👀 I’m interested in app development and web development.
-- 🌱 I’m currently learning cpp and java.
+- 🌱 I’m currently learning java.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 You can reach me @+91-7385417160